-Once you are satisfied that your systems meet the Accreditation Standards, you must submit your selfaudit report to the Department.
+Once you are satisfied that your systems meet the Accreditation Standards, you must submit your self-audit checklist to the Department.

 What is the timing for the audits?

 The due date for submitting a self-audit checklist is based on the date of the original approval of your accreditation (the accreditation date).